CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 # Writing

-Similar to reading we will need few elements to be able to read on the spreadsheet, these elements are:
+Similar to reading I will need few elements to be able to read on the spreadsheet, these elements are:

 - `spreadsheetID`.
 - The range in A1 notation.
 - The data is arranged in the appropriate format in the body of the request.

-for the update, we will need to use the parameter `ValueInputOption` ( for a batch update this value is in the body of the request, for a single update, it will be part of the query parameters)
+for the update, I will need to use the parameter `ValueInputOption` ( for a batch update this value is in the body of the request, for a single update, it will be part of the query parameters)

 | valueInputOption| Description |
 |:----------------|:------------|